manekinekko/hexa/README.md

 ### Examples

-- `$ hexa init --just=hosting,functions`: Hexa setup and configure just the requested services.
+- `$ hexa init --just=hosting,functions`: Hexa will setup and configure just the requested services.
 Current supported services are `hosting`, `functions` and `database`.
 Please note that a Resource Group and a Storage Accout will automatically be setup as these are required by the other services.

 - `$ hexa init --token`: Hexa will also create a `.env` file which contains the Connectio String token for your storage account.
 Hexa does not use this token!
 It is meant for you to use.

 - `$ hexa init --token --sas`: Hexa will generate a SAS token for your storage account (instead of a Connection String).

 - `$ hexa init --manual`: Hexa will enter a Manual Mode and will ask you to make a choice for each step.

+- `$ hexa init --manual --create`: In manual mode, by default, Hexa would only let you choose an existing resource from your exising ones.
+The `--create` flag allows you to manually create a new resource/service at your convenience.

 - `$ hexa init --yolo`: Hexa will enter an Auto Mode and will setup all supported services (except if you use the `--just` flag) without asking you any question.